emidec/emidec.github.io/_pages/publications.md

 Kostantinos Papadamou, Savvas Zannettou, Jeremy Blackburn, Emiliano De Cristofaro, Gianluca Stringhini, and Michael Sirivianos
 **"It is just a flu": Assessing the Effect of Watch History on YouTube's Pseudoscientific Video Recommendations**
-Conditionally accepted at the 16th International AAAI Conference on Web and Social Media (ICWSM 2022)
+To appear at the 16th International AAAI Conference on Web and Social Media (ICWSM 2022)
 [pre-print](https://arxiv.org/abs/2010.11638){: .btn--danger}{:target="_blank"}